False foreclosures: More great news for homeowners

 When banks repossess a home, the assumption is that the homeowner is at least 45 to 60 days late with their payment and that the property has been abandoned; it is not assumed that a false foreclosure is in progress.
 Yet that’s exactly what a growing number of homeowners have faced.
 After going away for a brief period, they return to a home with changed locks that is bereft of possessions.

 This happened without forewarning from Ash’s bank, and it is not unique.
 Banks foreclose on properties that are sufficiently behind and believed to be vacated, ostensibly to protect the bank assets from vandals.
 And the number of lawsuits detailing banks breaking into homes is on the rise.
-While banks insist that false foreclosures apply to a tiny minority of cases, experts indicate that this is not a viable legal excuse for foreclosing on homeowners who have either paid for their homes in full or are completely up-to-date in their payments.
+While banks insist that false foreclosures get started to a tiny minority of cases, experts indicate that this is not a viable legal excuse for foreclosing on homeowners who have either paid for their homes in full or are completely up-to-date in their payments.

 The promise of corrective action